 The information above should be readily available, though you would have to designate a registered agent to represent your corporation.
 A registered agent is someone who would accept service of process if the corporation gets sued.
 The registered agent must live in the state where your business is incorporated, and may or may not be directly affiliated with the company.

-You can act as your company’s registered agent, or appoint someone else to protect your anonymity, Jackson said.
+You can act as your company’s registered agent, or appoint someone else to protect your anonymity.
 You can also hire a third party to act as a registered agent, such as LegalZoom, which offers registered agent services for a yearly price.

 Need business funding?
 Learn more about small business loans here.